codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 1. Continue with [Step 4 for AWS: Add obtain-oidc-id-token step to pipeline workflow](#step-4-for-aws-add-obtain-oidc-id-token-step-to-pipeline-workflow).

-### Step 4 for AWS: Add obtain-oidc-id-token step to pipeline workflow
+### Step 4 for AWS: Add obtain ID token step to pipeline workflow

-The step is to obtain the ID token from Codefresh OIDC provider.
-Codefresh makes this easy without requiring any configuration or passing parameters through a dedicated Marketplace step, the `obtain-oidc-id-token` step.
+The step obtains the ID token from Codefresh OIDC provider.
+Codefresh makes this easy with our dedicated Marketplace step, the `obtain-oidc-id-token` step.

 1. Sign in to Codefresh.
 1. Go to the pipeline with the workflow.